BrandonHoeft/CSV-to-SQL-from-dual-query/README.md

   N unioned SQL queries FROM DUAL table.
 * The contents of the .txt file can then be added into a valid SQL statement for unioning these data with a similarly formatted query from a database.

+A sample .CSV is included in this repo from [Kaggle Datasets](https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017) of the results from all international football matches from 1872 to 2018.
+This sample dataset will be read into the function and output as a SELECT FROM dual set of UNION PLSQL statements captured in a .txt file.
+These contents could then be copied and pasted into a query front-end to generate a temporary table of data in lieu of being able to write data or create tables in your SQL environment.